getsolus/solus-site.github.io/content/blog/2015/12/2015-12-06-this-week-in-solus-install-13/index.md

 #### Daily Images

 Let's kick off TWIS with talk about Daily Images.
-As you might have known, we released [Daily Image 0.201549.3.0](https://solus-project.com/2015/12/02/daily-iso-0-201549-3-0-released/)last Wednesday, but what you might not have known is we also released
+As you might have known, we released Daily Image 0.201549.3.0 last Wednesday, but what you might not have known is we also released
 0.2015.49.5.0.

 That's right, **two** images this week.

 {{< altimg "http://i.giphy.com/XMvrleT9jksXm.gif" >}}

-Here are some of the highlights of the image, which is available for download from the [Daily ISO](https://solus-project.com/daily-iso/) page.
+Here are some of the highlights of the image, which is available for download from the [Daily ISO](https://getsol.us/download) page.

 - Budgie Desktop: Disable mediakeys for now
 - Kernel: Enable IOMMU, extra hardware support, kill ifiniband, enable huge pages